Ever wished that you could create a sortable, filterable table that contains all or some of your WooCommerce products?

 WooCommerce Product Table Pricing

 WooCommerce Product Table is exclusively a premium plugin.
-While there are some free options listed in the WordPress.org repo, I haven’t found any that are as flexible or well-documented, so I think WooCommerce Product Table is worth its price tag, which is…
+While there are some free options listed in the WordPress.org repo, I haven’t found any that are as flexible, well-documented, or professionally supported, so I think WooCommerce Product Table is worth its price tag, which is…

 - 1 site – $109